topheman/m102-notes/week1.md

 * Databases and collections are automatically created
 * Database files (in the dbpath) has max.
 2GB size, automatically created new one
+* "_id" will be added automatically to each document, if not specified

 ###Cursors introduction